 Landing Pages — Different styles of pages, with images, headlines, buttons, etc.

 Low to high, high to low, bid a certain percentage above or below the suggestions FB gives you.

 Day & Week Parting— Day parting is running during the best times of the day.
 If you’re only profitable from 5pm-12am EST, then try running only during those times.

 Jason Dea has some sound advice around putting split testing into action.
 “Set a budget for yourself to test ad formats and audience segments.
 Once you find a recipe that fits, scale it.”

-6. Analyze the data!
+Analyze the data!

 You should also have been calculating your own metrics such as Cost Per Acquisition (CPA) to summarize all of the ad, page and click-through numbers.
-(Your CPA is calculated as Total Spend/Total Conversions)
+Your CPA is calculated as Total Spend/Total Conversions.

-By this point you should have other campaign variations as well and you have to decide which ones are worth your time.
+By this point, you should have other campaign variations, as well, and you have to decide which ones are worth your time.

 Is there something here that can be scaled?

 Just Do It